tigera-solutions/cc-eks-egress-gw/README.md

    Connect the EKS cluster to [Calico Cloud](https://www.calicocloud.io/).
    If you don't have a Calico Cloud account, you can sign up for a free 14-day trial and get access to it immediately.

-## Egress gateway installation and configuration.
+## Egress gateway creation and configuration.

    > **Note**: The steps explained here are oriented to this practical exercise of creating and using a calico cloud egress gateway in your EKS cluster.
 If you are interested in learning more about the theory behind the following steps, please refer to the [Calico Cloud documentation](https://docs.calicocloud.io/networking/egress/egress-gateway-aws).